- Obama takes aim at ‘corporate deserters’

 Topic - Lloyd Mcclendon

-Roenis Elias made one mistake in the second start of his major league career.
+Mariners rookie Roenis Elias has flashed signs of brilliance in the first two months of his major league career.

 Mariners closer Fernando Rodney usually gets the job done.
 He never makes it look easy, though.

 Hisashi Iwakuma threw the entire collection.
 Fastballs, sliders, cutters, splitters.
 They all were delivered to Detroit's Victor Martinez during one memorable at-bat.

 Robinson Cano is out of his second straight game for the Seattle Mariners with a hand contusion.

 Even in the middle of his best outing this season and coming within one out of his first complete game since August 2012, Felix Hernandez took notice of the stadium radar gun flashing numbers in the mid-90s when his fastball cracked the glove.

 In a matchup of starting pitchers who didn't have their best stuff, it was Seattle Mariners left-hander Roenis Elias who came up short.

 Chris Young and Robinson Cano arrived in Seattle with fanfare at opposite ends of the spectrum.
 Seattle couldn't celebrate the arrival of Cano enough.
 Young was a last-second addition plucked at the end of spring training.

 Brandon Maurer had "one of those nights" in the Seattle Mariners' 9-4 loss to the Houston Astros on Saturday night.